Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 Built on the Cosmos SDK, Pylons is a fast and interoperable system for brands and creators to build engaging products with meaningful NFT experiences.

 Pylons is the fastest, easiest way to launch a massive NFT product with minimal transaction fees.
-For details on the pylons module for the Pylons NFT blockchain, see the [Pylons spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec).
+For details on the Pylons module for the Pylons NFT blockchain, see the [Pylons spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec).

 Before you get started with the CLI tutorial, review these important Pylons terms:

-- **cookbook**: A principal concept in pylons, a cookbook is the container for your application recipes.
+- **cookbook**: A principal concept in Pylons, a cookbook is the container for your application recipes.
 For example, an application recipe for a game.
 Cookbooks are required to build recipes and items.

 - **recipe**: Execute commands to create, modify, and trade items on the blockchain.
 Recipes are created for specific roles, they can be available only to developers or they can be exposed to users, or both.
 Use recipes to get the result of some action that occurs between items and characters.
 Every action that is related to items are taken by recipes.